jcalfee/.gitbin/README.markdown

 ./rsync-host
 ------------
-This script and it's usage is still changing

 Calculates a path relative to the home directory.
 That path is used to Sync folders with a remote host.